blockchain-certificates/minimal-mistakes/_schema_docs/1.2/certificate-1.2.md

 ## `@type` (JsonLdType, required)

-A type or an array of types that the assertion object represents.
+A type or an array of types that the certificate represents.
 The first or only item should be 'Certificate', and any others should each be an IRI (usually a URL) corresponding to a definition of the type itself.
-In almost all cases, there will be only one type: 'Assertion'
+In almost all cases, there will be only one type: 'Certificate'

 This property must be one of the following types: